cityofaustin/Residential-Permitting/_projects/general-process/inspect.md

 ## Final Inspection

 Your project is complete once you pass your Final Inspection.
-Your inspector will email you your Certificate of Occupancy either while they are on your property or when they return to their office.
+The inspector will email you your Certificate of Occupancy either while they are on your property or when they return to their office.
 This will close your permit and mark it as complete in city records.

 It is important to close your permit(s).
 If you don't, it may prevent you or future homeowners from receiving permits on your property.
 Learn more about [open and expired permits](/residential-toolkit/can-i-get-a-permit/).

 #### What if I don't pass my final inspection?

-Your inspector will let you know why you did not pass.
+The inspector will let you know why you did not pass.
 You may not have passed your inspection because:

 * You didn't do everything you needed to do in order to pass, like following the reviewer's comments,
 * Or you did something that was not included in the plans.